Page 38 - RV Alaska

 first-rate fishing.
 Here, travellers can fish for salmon

 and halibut either, on land or on the inlet.
-When visiting
+When

-watersheds, the historic Russian Orthodox Church, built
+and Deep Creek watersheds, the historic Russian

-in 1901, and the two Alaska State Parks situated to the
+Orthodox Church, built in 1901, and the two Alaska

-north and the south.
-The Ninilchik State Recreation Area
+Ninilchik State Recreation Area offers campgrounds

-Deep Creek State Recreation Area has a campground
+Recreation Area has a campground on the beach and

-on the beach and tractor-assisted boat launching
+tractor-assisted boat launching capabilities.
+Ninilchik

-capabilities.
-Ninilchik has unique scenic wonders.
+has unique scenic wonders.
+Witness for yourself the

-Witness for yourself the spectacular views of four Cook
+spectacular views of four Cook Inlet volcanoes.

 Mile 131.1: Access to the Ninilchik River